What is a Business Line of Credit?

 Interest Rates and Fees

-Rates on business lines of credit typically range from 7% to 25% APR.
-Most are variable, tied to the prime rate, so your cost can shift quarter to quarter.
+Rates on business lines of credit range from 7% to 25% APR.
+Most are variable and tied to the prime rate (currently 6.75%), so your cost can shift quarter to quarter.
+Bank lines average in the 7% to 9% range right now.
+Online lenders run higher, typically 15% to 35%.

 FAQ